 - Set the validity of this resource.
 Each resource can be used in OTRS only, if this field is set to valid.
 Setting this field to invalid or invalid-temporarily will disable the use of the resource.

 Edit ACL Structure¶

 The ACL definition can be split into two big parts, Match settings and Change settings.
-In the matching sections the ACLs contains attributes that has to be met in order to use the ACL.
-If the attributes defined in the ACL does not match with the attributes that are sent, then the ACL does not take any affect, but any other match ACL will.
-The change sections contains the rules to reduce the possible options for a ticket.
+In the matching sections the ACLs contain attributes that has to be met in order to use the ACL.
+If the attributes defined in the ACL do not match with the attributes that are sent, then the ACL does not take any affect, but any other match ACL will.
+The change sections contain the rules to reduce the possible options for a ticket.

 - This section contains matching options that can be changed on the fly.
 For example on a ticket creation time the data of the ticket changes dynamically as the agent sets the information.
 If an ACL is set to match a ticket attribute then only when the matching attribute is selected the ACL will be active and might reduce other ticket attributes, but as soon as another value is selected the ACL will not take any affect.

-- Possible section resets the data to be reduce to only the elements that are set in this section.
+- This section is used to reset the data to be reduce to only the elements that are set in this section.

 - This section is used to remove specific elements from the current data.
 It could be used stand alone or together with other ACLs with a